younghkb/piconot/README.md

 ## Peer-review another team's work

 Comment on another team's design and implementation.
-You should look through their grammars, pay special attention to their `evaluation.md` file, their parser, and their intermediate representation.
+You should look through their grammars, pay special attention to their `design.md` and `evaluation.md` files, their internal DSL and their parser.
 You might consider the following
 questions:

   - What good insights about implementation did the team in `design.md`?
 Did